canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 When all required fields are filled, `get_draft_status` automatically advances to the next draft stage.
 This eliminates redundant validation calls and simplifies the AI interaction model.

 **Field Order Flexibility:**
-While the collection order is fields → description → title → priority, the system validates all required fields are present regardless of order.
+While the collection order is fields → description → title, the system validates all required fields are present regardless of order.
 This accommodates edge cases where AI collects information out of sequence.

 ---